netidx/netidx-book/src/complete_system.md

 could build a pretty nice looking and functional gui using browser custom views, and we got an introduction to the formula language.
-I want to point out that with our design having a gui in no way alters our ability to script and manipulate the system programatically.
+I want to point out that with our design having a gui in no way alters our ability to script and manipulate the system pragmatically.
 It's important to recognize that building a bespoke system with a gui as complex as the browser view we built AND making it scriptable over the network in a discoverable, secure, and performant way is not an easy